-- 1. Depth-first traversal on a graph can produce a spanning tree. - 2.
-Breadth-first traversal on a graph can produce a spanning tree. - 3.
-Neither depth-first not breadth-first traversal on a graph can produce a spanning tree. - 4.
-If the time complexity of an algorithm is O(f(n)) what can be inferred about its space complexity? - 5.
-Consider the complexity classes: P, NP, NP-complete and NP-hard (a) True or False: $P \subseteq NP$ . - (b) True or False: NP-complete $\subseteq$ NP. - (c) True or False: NP-hard $\subseteq$ NP-complete. - (d) True or False: If there is a reduction (deterministic polynomial time transformation) from every problem $X \in NP$ to Y, then Y is NP-complete. - (e) True or False: One way to prove a problem $X \in NP$ -hard is to develop a reduction from a known NP-hard problem Y to X. - 6.
-Suppose, there exists a reduction (a polynomial time transformation) of instances of problem Y to instances of problem X. - (a) If $X \in P$ what can you conclude about the complexity of Y? - (b) If Y is undecidable, what can you conclude about the complexity of X? - 7.
+- 1. True or False: A sorting algorithm is said to sort in place if numbers with the same value appear in the output in the same order as they do in the input. - 2.
+True or False A sorting algorithm is said to be stable with the same value appear in the output in the same order as they do in the input. - 3.
+True or False Radix-sort works by sorting a list of d-digit decimal numbers from least-significant digit, to most-significant digit. - 4.
+True or False Radix-sort is a comparison-based sorting algorithm - 5.
+If the time complexity of an algorithm is O(f(n)) what can be inferred about its space complexity? - 6.
+True or False The decision problem: Does Turing machine M halt on input x is decidable. - 7.
+Consider the complexity classes: P, NP, NP-complete and NP-hard - (a) True or False: $P \subseteq NP$. - (b) True or False: NP-complete $\subseteq NP$. - (c) True or False: NP-hard $\subseteq NP$ -complete. - (d) True or False: If there is a reduction (deterministic polynomial time transformation) from every problem $X \in NP$ to Y, then Y is NP-complete. - (e) True or False: One way to prove a problem $X \in NP$ -hard is to develop a reduction from a known NP-hard problem Y to X. - 8.
+Suppose, there exists a reduction (a polynomial time transformation) of instances of problem Y to instances of problem X. - (a) If $X \in P$ what can you conclude about the complexity of Y? - (b) If Y is undecidable, what can you conclude about the complexity of X? - 9.
 True or False: Non-deterministic algorithms can be simulated with deterministic algorithms.